absmach/magistrala-docs/docs/dev-guide/entities.md

 The API endpoint for interacting with users are described in the [Users API](https://github.com/absmach/supermq-docs/blob/main/docs/api.md#users).
 The CLI for interacting with users are described in the [Users CLI](./cli/users-cli.md).

-### Role
+## Role

-A **Role** defines a set of permissions that a user, client, or group can have within the system.
-Roles allow for fine-grained access control by associating entities with actions they are allowed to perform.
+A **Role** defines a set of permissions that a user can have within the system.
+Roles allow for fine-grained access control by associating users with actions they are allowed to perform.

 ```go
 type Role struct {